-Admission to the Master of Education degree program requires a completed application; official transcript(s) from undergraduate institution(s) with a minimum GPA of 3.0 overall and 3.0 in the major; submissions of writing sample of high quality; review by an admissions committee; and passing scores on Praxis I Math (or exemption) and the Virginia Communication and Literacy Assessment (VCLA).
-Prospective graduate students are required to provide two recommendations from individuals familiar with their work, submit a completed application for graduate admission, and provide official copies of required professional assessments they have completed.
+Admission to the Master of Education degree program requires a completed application; official transcript(s) from an undergraduate institution(s) with a minimum GPA of 3.0 overall and 3.0 in the major; submissions of a writing sample of high quality; review by an admissions committee; and a passing score on Praxis I Math (or exemption).
+Prospective graduate students are required to provide two recommendations from individuals familiar with their work.

+submit a completed application for graduate admission, and provide official copies of the required professional assessments they have completed.

-Any undergraduate work required for Virginia Board of Education licensure also will be required including an additional reading course for middle school licensure.
+Any undergraduate work required for Virginia Board of Education licensure will also be required, including an additional reading course for middle school licensure.
 Before any student may enter the professional semester, s/he must have passed all required assessments including Praxis II and RVE (elementary and special education only).